ESL Speaking

 Good Friday is the day that Jesus Christ died.
 This terrible day became known as “Good Friday” because it led to the resurrection of Jesus and his victory over sin and death.

-Easter ESL Lesson Plans
+ESL Easter Lesson Plans

 Easter Worksheets and Handouts